Innovator Program

 FUNDING

-Faculty participants receive up to $110,000 per year to fund the proposed interdisciplinary project.
-Through that funding or other university resources, faculty must fund:
+Cohort 4 faculty awardees receive up to $125,000 per year to fund the proposed interdisciplinary project.
+Funding will include:

-- Travel and accommodation for a one week research session at NSF NCAR for each faculty and their grad student for summer 2026 and 2027 (faculty must budget travel and housing costs for themselves and their student)
+- Travel and accommodation for a one week research session at NSF NCAR for each faculty for summer 2027 and summer 2028 (faculty must budget travel and housing costs for themselves; required)

 - Salary support for NSF NCAR collaborators to use when working on Innovator projects